 10. Face Masks

 We’ve said it before and we’ll say it again, face masks are required while on Walt Disney World property, and that includes the theme parks.
 Face coverings must have at least two layers of breathable material with ear loops or ties.
 Gaiters or masks with valves are not allowed.
 They must fully cover your nose and mouth and fit securely under your chin.
-Face coverings must be worn at all times unless you are actively eating or drinking, but you should stay stationary at that time and maintain physical distance from other guests.
+Face coverings must be worn at all times unless you are actively eating or drinking (but you should stay stationary at that time and maintain physical distance from other guests), or when taking an outdoor photo.
 It doesn’t hurt to have a few extra masks with you, since it does get hot in Florida.

 9. Hand Washing

 Make sure to keep germs at a minimum by washing your hands regularly with soap and water.
 There are also hand sanitizer stations all around the park and before and after all attractions.
 It’s still a good idea to bring your own to keep in your bag so you can use it at any time.

 While in lines make sure to pay attention to the social distancing markers on the floor.
 They have been measured for you so you are able to stay the safe six feet distance that is recommended to stop the spread of COVID-19.
 If the group in front of you takes up more space than you are comfortable with, feel free to stand back one extra marker.

 Normally Walt Disney World guests can book their FastPass+ reservations weeks in advance but for the time being they are not using the system.
 You will only be able to use the standby line, but since the park is limited capacity wait times are not as long as they would normally be.
 The FastPass+ line is being used for DAS (Disability Access Service), Rider Switch, and Club 33 Members, so you might see people in the line.